zeromicro/go-zero/core/logx/readme.md

 - `Compress`: whether or not to compress log files, only works with `file` mode.
 - `KeepDays`: how many days that the log files are kept, after the given days, the outdated files will be deleted automatically.
 It has no effect on `console` mode.
 - `StackCooldownMillis`: how many milliseconds to rewrite stacktrace again.
 It’s used to avoid stacktrace flooding.
+- `MaxBackups`: represents how many backup log files will be kept.
+0 means all files will be kept forever.
+Only take effect when RotationRuleType is `LogRotationRuleTypeSizeLimit`.
+NOTE: the level of option `KeepDays` will be higher.
+Even thougth `MaxBackups` sets 0, log files will still be removed if the `KeepDays` limitation is reached.
+- `MaxSize`: represents how much space the writing log file takes up.
+0 means no limit.
+The unit is `MB`.
+Only take effect when RotationRuleType is `LogRotationRuleTypeSizeLimit`.
+- `RotationRuleType`: represents the type of log rotation rule.
+Default is LogRotationRuleTypeDaily (int value 0).
+  - `LogRotationRuleTypeDaily` (int value 0): rotate the logs by day.
+  - `LogRotationRuleTypeSizeLimit` (int value 1): rotate the logs by size of logs.

 ## Logging methods